pachyderm/docs/content/latest/concepts/data-concepts/file.md

 ---
 # metadata #
 title: File
-description: Learn about the concept of a file in Pachyderm.
+description: Learn about the concept of a file in MLDM.
 glossaryDefinition: A Unix filesystem object (directory or file) that stores data.
 date:
 # taxonomy #